All you Need to Know to Start Trading CFD

 3. Trading Instruments

 It’s all about the type of trader you want to be and the flexibility that you need.
 So, another important factor when selecting your broker is the instruments that they offer.
-Some brokers will only be offering access to trade major forex pairs.
-Others may have a plethora of different asset classes available, from forex to crypto with metals, stocks, indices and bonds thrown in!
+Some brokers will only be offering access to trade major cfd pairs.
+Others may have a plethora of different asset classes available, from cfd to crypto with metals, stocks, indices and bonds thrown in!

 When you’re making this kind of decision it’s important to have your trading strategy defined and understood so that you can choose a broker which will give you everything you need